 Message Response

 Template your common responses.
-Most buyer questions fall into a handful of categories: shipping timelines, customization options, sizing/dimensions, and "is this still available?"
-Having pre-written responses that you can quickly personalize saves enormous time.
+Most buyer questions fall into a handful of categories: shipping timelines, customization options, sizing, and "is this still available?"
+Pre-written responses you can quickly personalize save enormous time.
+If you take weekends off, set an auto-reply Friday evening — it counts as a response, the buyer knows when to expect a detailed answer, and everyone wins.

 Shipping Reliability